-1. From a Back Layout Position the knees, shins and toes are drawn along the surface of the water to assume a Tuck Position.
-With continuous motion the tuck becomes more compact, and a partial Somersault Back Tuck is executed until the shins are perpendicular to the surface of the water
+1. From a Back Layout Position the knees, shins and toes are drawn along the surface of the water to

 1.1 See BP 1 Back Layout and BP 9 Tuck Positions.
 With the head and shoulders remaining stationary, the knees, shins and toes are drawn to the body to assume a tight tuck at the position occupied by the trunk in the Back Layout Position.